kube-compose/kube-compose/README.md

 ```bash
 kube-compose -f'test/docker-compose.yml' -e'myuniquelabel' up
 ```
 The `-e` flag sets a unique identifier that is used to isolate [labels and selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) and ensure names are unique when deploying to shared namespaces.
-This is ideal for CI, because there may be many jobs and test environments running at the same time.
-The above command will also attach to any pods created and stream logs to stdout.
-When run on a terminal, <kbd>ctrl</kbd> + <kbd>c</kbd> can be used to interrupt the process and return control to the terminal.
+This is ideal for CI where many jobs and test environments run simultaneously.
+The command will wait for pods and stream their logs to stdout.
+When run on a terminal, use <kbd>ctrl</kbd> + <kbd>c</kbd> to return control to the terminal.

 Similar to `docker-compose`, an environment can be stopped and destroyed using the `down` command:
 ```bash
 kube-compose -f'test/docker-compose.yml' -e'myuniquelabel' down
 ```

 The CLI of `kube-compose` mirrors `docker-compose` as much as possible, but has some differences.

 To avoid repeating the `-e` flag you can use the environment variable `KUBECOMPOSE_ENVID`.
-The above example can also be written as:
+The above two commands can also be written as:
 ```bash
 cd test
 export KUBECOMPOSE_ENVID='myuniquelabel'